J. Moufawad-Paul: Reception

 J. Moufawad-Paul's work received a positive reception among Marxist critics.

-Historian Roxanne Dunbar-Ortiz and social activist Gabriel Kuhn both provide positive reviews of the book in the cover section.
+Historian Roxanne Dunbar-Ortiz and social activist Gabriel Kuhn both provide positive blurbs of the book in the cover section.

 Hamayon Rastgar in Marx and Philosophy gave a positive review of the book, writing, "Moufawad-Paul makes an appealing case for a return to the revolutionary kernel of communism through understanding the most contemporary stage of the development of the ideology and science of revolution, namely Maoism."
+Nicholas Marlatte wrote a positive review for Socialist Studies.
+In The Platypus Review, Marc Todoroff concluded that the book presented a persuasive defence of protracted people's war and revolutionary violence: "War is present; war is being waged against us.
+It is important to understand that socialism or barbarism really means 'socialism or planetary destruction.'
+State monopoly on violence cannot be allowed to persist."